 If you’ve tried some of the things above and still feel bad, talk to a professional for advice and support.

 Who can help?

 Your doctor or care team

-Talk to your nurse, doctor or someone else in your care team.
-They can help you understand your prostate cancer diagnosis, treatment and side effects, listen to your concerns, and put you in touch with other people who can help.
+Talk to your nurse, doctor, hauora provider or someone else in your care team.
+They can help you understand your prostate cancer (matepukupuku repeure) diagnosis, treatment and side effects, listen to your concerns, and put you in touch with other people who can help.

 Counsellors are trained to listen and can help you to find your own ways to deal with things.
-Many hospitals have counsellors or psychologists who specialise in helping people with cancer.
-Ask your team at the hospital if this is available.
-Your GP may also be able to refer you to a counsellor, or you can seek out a private counsellor yourself.
+Many hospitals have counsellors or psychologists who specialise in helping people with cancer - ask your doctor or care team at the hospital if this is available.
+Your doctor may also be able to refer you to a counsellor, or you can seek out a private counsellor yourself.

 You can also call 1737 at any time to speak to a trained counsellor for free.